jeffhgs/weatherballoon/README.md

 ## Installation Instructions

-  - 1) Unzip the distribution (currently 3 files) into a location in your path
+  - 1 - Unzip the distribution (currently 3 files) into a location in your path
-  - 2) Install rclone
+  - 2 - Install rclone
-  - 3) run weatherballoon.sh
+  - 3 - run weatherballoon.sh

+## Usage

+At this time, all weatherballoon configuration is done using the configuration files.

+Weatherballoon command line invocation is as follows:

+    weatherballoon.sh -- <command to run remotely>

+If a remote compute instance is currently available, it will be used to run the command.
+If no remote compute instance is available, one will be created, and then used to run the command.

 ### Configuration